 In the event your keys are lost or compromised, you should revoke your keypair.
 This tells other users that your key is no longer reliable.

-For security purposes, there is no mechanism in place to revoke a key without a revocation key.
-As much as you might want to revoke a key, the revocation key prevents malicious revocations.
-Guard your revocation key with the same care you would use for your private key.
+For security purposes, there is no mechanism in place to revoke a key without a revocation certificate.
+As much as you might want to revoke a key, the revocation certificate prevents malicious revocations.
+Guard your revocation certificate with the same care you would use for your private key.

-- To revoke your key you need to first create a revocation key with the command:
+To revoke your key you need to first create a revocation certificate.
+Indicate the key to be revoked and direct the output to a file.
+Continuing with the example (key-id = D8FC66D2):

 gpg --import revoke.asc